Jasleen112/day-7/README.md

 MAC ADDRESSES:It stands for Media Access Control Address.It is a unique physical address given to every device's network card(NIC).A MAC address is like a permanent name tag for your                   device on a local network.

-WHY MAC ADDRESS IS IMPORTANT:Device Identification Finds specific devices in a network Network Security
+WHY MAC ADDRESS IS IMPORTANT:Device Identification Finds specific devices in a network Network Security aloows/block by MAC filtering Data Delivery Sends data to correct device on a LAN.

+IP ADDRESS(INTERNET PROTOCOL):It is a set of rules that helps devices communicate over the internet by giving each device a unique address called an IP address.

+TYPES OF IP ADDRESS(INTERNER PROTOCOL): IPv4(internet protocol version 4),IPv6(Internet Protocol Version 6).

+WHAT IS DNS(DOMAIN NAME SYSTEM)?
+DNS is a system that translates website names into IP addresses that computers use to find each other on the internet.

+HOW DNS WORKS?
+1.You type a website name.
+2.DNS finds its IP address.
+3.Your device connects to the correct server.

+DIFFERENCE BETWEEN UNICAST,BROADCAST,MULTICAST:
+UNICAST:One to one communication -> Single specific device -> Sending a message to a friend only.
+BROADCAST:One-to-all communication -> All devices in the same network -> Router sending ARP to all devices.
+MULTICAST:One-to-many communication -> A specific group of devices -> Live video stream to subscriber.

+CLASSES OF IP ADDRESS: